ananduremanan/svelte-component-library/README.md

 # GBS Svelte Blocks(Beta)

 Svelte Version of GBS Building Block.
-Version (0.0.29-2-beta)(unstable).
+Version (0.0.29-3-beta)(unstable).

 ### Whats New

 - Editable Grid is in Beta (Refer Documentation For More Info)
+- Paper Option for pdf export
 - Bug Fix

 ### Installation